History of Poland in the early modern period (1569–1795): Commonwealth wars with Sweden and Moscow

-Sigismund desire to reclaim the Swedish throne drove him into prolonged military adventures waged against Sweden under Charles IX and later also Russia.
+Sigismund’s desire to reclaim the Swedish throne drove him into prolonged military adventures waged against Sweden under Charles IX and later also Russia.
 In 1598, Sigismund tried to defeat Charles with a mixed army from Sweden and Poland, but was defeated in the Battle of Stångebro.

 As the Tsardom of Russia went through its "Time of Troubles," Poland failed to capitalize on the situation.
 Military campaigns undertaken brought Poland at times close to a conquest of Russia and the Baltic coast during the Time of Troubles and False Dimitris, but military burden imposed by the ongoing rivalry also along other frontiers (the Ottoman Empire and Sweden) prevented this from being accomplished.
 After prolonged war with Russia, Polish forces occupied Moscow in 1610.
 The office of tsar, then vacant in Russia, was offered to Sigismund's son, Władysław.
 Sigismund, however, opposed his son's accession as tsar, as he hoped to obtain the Russian throne for himself.
 Two years later the Poles were driven out of Moscow and Poland lost an opportunity for a Polish-Russian union.

 Poland escaped the Thirty Years' War (1618–1648), which ravaged everything to the west, especially Prussia.
 In 1618, the Elector of Brandenburg became hereditary ruler of the Duchy of Prussia on the Baltic coast.
 From then on, Poland's link to the Baltic Sea was bordered on both sides by two provinces of the same German state.